 Barak Valley Cements Limited

-The Directors of your Company are pleased to present the 17th Annual Report together with the Audited Accounts of the Company for the Financial Year ended 31st March 2016.
+The Directors of your Company are pleased to present the 23rd Directors Report together with the Companys Audited Financial statements (Standalone and Consolidated) for the Financial Year ended 31st March 2022.

 1. FINANCIAL RESULTS